 While kittens are undeniably adorable, you may not necessarily be ready to deal with the extra time and effort required to care for an entire litter.
 The best way to keep your cat from getting pregnant is to get her spayed.

 As mentioned above, cats usually reach sexual maturity between four and six months of age.
 This is when most veterinarians recommend spaying.
-The procedure is perfectly safe for older cats as well, if you’ve just rescued or purchased a cat with a few more years under her belt.
+The procedure is perfectly safe for older cats as well if you’ve just rescued or purchased a cat with a few more years under her belt.

 If you have any male cats, most veterinarians strongly recommend having them neutered, as well.
-This will not only protect any cats that you haven’t had spayed yet, but will also keep your tomcats from bothering other cats in the area.
+This will not only protect any cats that you haven’t had spayed yet but will also keep your tomcats from bothering other cats in the area.

-In general, consult with your veterinarian before putting your pregnant cat on any new medication, as well as before continuing usual flea or tick prevention medications.
+In general, consult with your veterinarian before putting your pregnant cat on any new medication, as well as before continuing the usual flea or tick prevention medications.
 Make sure you provide a warm, clean “queening” place for your cat to give birth, somewhere private and enclosed, and let her get comfortable with the place long before she’s expecting her kittens.

 Finally, make sure your cat is getting enough nutrition during her pregnancy.
 As in human pregnancies, a pregnant cat has to provide enough nutrients for any number of smaller cats, so she may eat more while pregnant than she has previously, Make sure her food is nutrient-rich, and make sure that she has enough to be able to support herself and all the kittens inside her.

 A pregnant cat can be a bit of a shock.
-Sometimes, it can even be frightening, if you’re not sure how you’re going to find the time or energy to take care of a bunch of tiny new kittens.
-However, if your cat is pregnant, the best thing you can do is help be healthy and comfortable until she’s ready to deliver her babies.
+Sometimes, it can even be frightening if you’re not sure how you’re going to find the time or energy to take care of a bunch of tiny new kittens.
+However, if your cat is pregnant, the best thing you can do is help them be healthy and comfortable until she’s ready to deliver her babies.